HONORS COLLEGE SUMMER ENRICHMENT PROGRAM

 These campus funding opportunities will give you a sense of what’s available, but also be sure to expand your search beyond the options below.

-Summer Undergraduate Research with Faculty (SURF) grant (Deadline has passed)
+Summer Undergraduate Research with Faculty (SURF) grant (Deadline February 11, 2022)

-LCWA Scholarships for Study Abroad (Deadline has passed)
+LCWA Scholarships for Study Abroad (Deadline February 15, 2022)

-LCWA Public Service Internship Award (Deadline has passed)
+LCWA Public Service Internship Award (Deadline March 15, 2022)

-Honors College Summer Enrichment Program (Deadline has passed)
+Honors College Summer Enrichment Program (Deadline March 4, 2022)

-School of Business Student Success Center Summer Internship Award (Deadline has passed)
+School of Business Student Success Center Summer Internship Award (Deadline TBD)